The long boat splutters its way past a fisherman in the soft light of late afternoon before chugging its way down a lush, garden strewn corridor.

 We follow the green and blue trail of hydroponic gardens until we reach the jetty of the Novotel Inle Lake Myat Min, where a cacophony of clanging cymbals and drums greets us.

 It’s quite the noisy welcome but certainly puts a smile on Raffles’ face and he dances his way off the boat.
-Within moments we’re in a golf-buggy winding away past blooming frangipani trees through a labyrinth of elevated pathways until we reach our stunning stilted overwater villa.
+Within moments we’re in a golf-buggy winding away past blooming frangipani trees through a labyrinth of elevated pathways until we reach our stunning stilted overwater villa, the perfect base for our two day Inle Lake Itinerary.

 We’re kinda gobsmacked by the enormity of our luxurious digs and wonder if there has been some kind of mistake.
 But we’re not going to let on, just in case because this place is all sorts of fabulous!
 The villa combines just the right balance of Burmese charm with modern comforts and we quickly make ourselves at home.